 Because the dependent variable attacks is a count variable with overdispersion, the TNAM is used with a negative binomial distribution function.
 Results can be interpreted as they would be when using a negative binomial model (Duxbury 2023).
-Table 1 reports exponentiated coefficients so that they may be interpreted as incidence rate ratios (IRRs).
+Tables 1 and 2 report exponentiated coefficients so that they may be interpreted as incidence rate ratios (IRRs).
 The reported standard errors have been correspondingly transformed.
-P-values are calculated from the untransformed coefficients and standard errors.

-Models 1 and 2 of Table 1 incorporates all covariates and can be thought of as a pooled panel model that accounts for network dependencies.
-Models 3 and 4 add random effects to account for unobserved variability between the terrorist groups.
+Model 1 of Table 1 incorporates all covariates and can be thought of as a pooled panel model that accounts for network dependencies.
+Model 2 adds random effects to account for unobserved variability among years.
+Different events such as the Second Intifada or the fighting of the Lebanese government and Fatah al-Islam in the Nahr al-Bared refugee camp may lead to time heterogeneity.
+Model 3 uses random effects to account for unobserved variability among terrorist organizations.
 The clandestine nature of terrorist organization makes data collection inherently difficult.
 Aspects like group size or overall funds can lead to variability that is not accounted for.
-The AIC and BIC that the models with node-level random effects are better fitting models than the pooled models, and the ICC suggests variability is indeed coming from the nodes.
+The AIC, BIC, and log likelihood suggest that Model 3 with node-level random effects is the best fitting model.

 H1 is about the count of alliances leading to higher lethality, but I expected that I would not be able to reject the null hypothesis.
-Degree centrality - or the number of alliances - is significant in model 1 but loses significance in model 3 when random effects are included.
-Additionally, once random effects are included, the IRR becomes very close to 1, suggesting that an increase in allies has very little effect on a terrorist organization's attack frequency.
-The insignificance of the result means that there is no evidence that having more alliances increases a group's lethality, and the null hypothesis cannot be rejected.
+Table 1 shows that degree centrality for the alliance network is insignificant in all three models.
+Additionally, the IRRs are very close to 1, suggesting that an increase in allies has very little effect on a terrorist organization's attack frequency.
+This means that there is no evidence that having more alliances increases a group's lethality, and the null hypothesis cannot be rejected.
 Because past studies have found this variable to be significant, this highlights the importance of accounting for network dependence.